DS-100/DS-100.github.io/sp22faq.md

 ---
 **Q. I can't find any information on bCourses, why?**

-**A.** We will only be using bCourses for posting course videos and synchronizing access to Gradescope.
+**A.** We will only be using bCourses for synchronizing access to Gradescope.
 As long as you are enrolled in the class right now, you don't need anything.
-All class materials are available online through the website, communications happen on EdStem, and computational work is done on the DataHub.
-The bCourses page for course videos will be published within 24 hours of the first class meeting on Tuesday Jan 18.
+All class materials are available online through the website; communications happen on EdStem; and computational work is done on the DataHub.

 ---
 **Q. I have added the course later in the semester.
 Can I catch up?
 Can I be excused for all late work**